Example configuration.yaml entry influxdb:

 - port (Optional): Port to use.
 Defaults to 8086.

 - username (Optional): The username of the database user.
+The user needs read/write privileges on the database.

 - password (Optional): The password for the database user account.